necampanini/UNF_git/README.md

 #### Git Push

-- Now that we have a new branch, and new changes, we want our ORIGIN repository to have those changes.
+- ~~Now that we have a new branch, and new changes, we want our ORIGIN repository to have those changes.
 ##### replace [branchname] with whatever branch you want to add to our remote repository.
-In this case it should be demo/your_name
+In this case it should be demo/your_name~~
 ```
 git push --set-upstream origin [branchname]
 ```
-- If this is a newly created branch (which it is), we'll have to specify upstream and the new branch name.
+- ~~If this is a newly created branch (which it is), we'll have to specify upstream and the new branch name.~~
-- We do this with the "--set-upstream", telling git this is the branch we want to keep track of.
+- ~~We do this with the "--set-upstream", telling git this is the branch we want to keep track of.~~
+- We want the work you'll be doing on to be on your designated team branch.

 - Git will ask for credentials
 - Enter your github email/username and password